Fruity Pebbles Cookies are packed with rainbow colored cereal and are a delightful treat for kids and grownups alike!

 (This recipe for Fruity Pebbles Cookies was originally published in July 2013, but has been updated with new photos and content in 2019).

-The cookies are pretty simple to bake and simply require making a typical cookie batter with a healthy dose of Fruity Pebbles cereal folded in.
+The cookies are pretty simple to bake and simply require making a typical cookie batter with a healthy dose of Fruity Pebbles cereal folded in (yes, I said “healthy”).
 Lots of vanilla, too.

 Fruity Pebbles actually smell really delicious while baking.
-They instantly put my in a cheery mood.
+They instantly put me in a cheery mood.

-But the best part was taking these guys out of the oven!
+But the best part was taking these Fruity Pebbles cookies out of the oven!

 But Fruity Pebbles cookies make me way happier than any bowl of cereal ever could.